thonatos/github-actions-workman/README.md

 - Create the PR
 - Review code
 - Change PR title to `Release {Semver Version}`
-- Close PR without deleting branch
+- Merge PR without deleting branch

 What will the action do ?